Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 12 Oktober 2024 05.24.41 UTC
+- WIB: Sabtu, 12 Oktober 2024 06.22.46 UTC
-- WITA: Sabtu, 12 Oktober 2024 06.24.41 UTC
+- WITA: Sabtu, 12 Oktober 2024 07.22.46 UTC
-- WIT: Sabtu, 12 Oktober 2024 07.24.41 UTC
+- WIT: Sabtu, 12 Oktober 2024 08.22.46 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: success
+Kategori: nature